dozy-programmer/Da-Bell/README.md

 # Da Bell
 This is a project made for CS578 (Wireless Networks) class at San Diego State.

 Da Bell is a custom-made Ring Doorbell alternative that is low-lost and provides the same basic functionality, but without the audio and speaking capability.
+It runs on Raspberry Pi devices and hence, uses dependencies that are not available on Windows.
+Follow the [How to Use](#how-to-use)  section to get your Raspberry Pi device up and running.

 #### Git